Truelj/100-days-of-code/log.md

 ### Day 3:  Jan 6, 2016

 **Today's Progress**: Refresh what I previously learned about the Core JS.
 Still learned something new.
-Write simple statements to test tricky parts like unicode escape sequences, even though they seem to be easily forgot in the near future.
+Write simple statements on the browser console, in order to test tricky parts like unicode escape sequences, even though they seem to be easily forgotton in the near future.

 **Thoughts:** Learning is never like a linear process.
 I need to repeat refreshing my memory.
 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)